Moving into a retirement village is a big decision – here are some answers to some of the more commonly asked questions.

 The model is made up of three costs.

 On moving in to one of our Villages you will pay a price for your home, determined by its size, location in the village, market conditions, and a lot of other factors – just as you would for any real estate purchase.
 For Retirement Village homes in the Perth metro area this entry price is on average only 84% of the cost of a median house price in the same postcode*.

 During your stay you’ll pay a monthly ‘common services’ fee, which helps cover the running costs of the Village and amenities, and keep everything maintained to a very high standard.
 Please note, this does not include your own general living expenses, such as telephone, internet, electricity and contents insurance.
 The monthly common services fee varies across Villages, depending on what amenities are on offer.
 When reviewing the monthly fee, consider the fact that you probably already pay an equal amount in rates, upkeep and lifestyle costs.

 3 – The outgoing costs.

 When you leave your Village you will be required to pay the below costs.

 • The DMF, which is calculated as a percentage of the outgoing sales price.
 Remember how you paid less than comparable real estate in the area as part of the Ingoing Contribution?
 Well here is where that gap is paid – this is why it is called a ‘deferred’ fee.
-The longer you are in a Village the higher the DMF will be, but there is a cap of between 26-40% after 10-20 years.
+The longer you are in a Village the higher the DMF will be.
 All details of the DMF can be found in your contract and will be carefully explained before you move in.

 • A refurbishment fee to bring your home back to near its original state.
 This helps raise the potential sales price of your home and makes it more attractive to potential buyers.
 The refurbishment may include new kitchens, benchtops and tiling – just as you would do when selling any home.